How to Use Dehydrated Bell Peppers: 5 Practical Cooking Methods for Maximum Flavor

 Calories 20 kcal 90 kcal

-• Step 1: Select fully dried, vibrant-colored bell peppers (red is ideal for deep flavor).
+• Select fully dried, vibrant red bell peppers (optimal for deep flavor development)

-• Step 2: Break them into pieces and toast them lightly in a dry pan to bring out the aroma.
+• Break into small pieces and toast lightly in dry pan over medium heat for 2-3 minutes

-• Step 4: Store in an airtight container away from light and heat.
+• Store in airtight container away from light and heat

 Grinding dehydrated bell peppers into paprika